igordelorenzi/api-examples/javaOauthSample/README.md

 For more information on how to get API Credentials go to [http://developers.contaazul.com](http://developers.contaazul.com)

-Your redirect uri is the URL to the screen in your application to which the user will be redirect after authorizing the access to Conta Azul API.
+Your redirect uri is the URL to the screen in your application to which the user will be redirect after authorizing the access to ContaAzul API.

 ## Running this application:

-This application must be accessible through the internet, so Conta Azul servers can redirect the user to it after the authorization proccess.
+This application must be accessible through the internet, so ContaAzul servers can redirect the user to it after the authorization proccess.
 You can either deploy this application in a public server, or run locally and use some tool to make the tunneling.

 ### Configuration that needs to be changed:

 In the UserController file there are some changes that need to be made.
 At the top of the file, the following constants:

-- CLIENT_ID - set this to the client id received from Conta Azul team
+- CLIENT_ID - set this to the client id received from ContaAzul team
-- CLIENT_SECRET - set this to the client secret received from Conta Azul team
+- CLIENT_SECRET - set this to the client secret received from ContaAzul team
 - REDIRECT_URL - set this to the URL of your server(when deployed), or to the ngrock url (if you are running locally) plus "/user/controller"(i.e. http://01ebaa6e.ngrok.io/user/token)